sudeep-009/Classification-Capstone-Project--Card-Default-Prediction/README.md

  d) Renaming Columns: Column names were mapped by adding the months name.

- e) Removing Inconsistencies present in each of the input variables:
+ e) **Removed the inconsistencies and Replacing Attribute Values** found in each of the input variables:

-         (i) Education:
+         (i) Education: Unique values that were present in this columns were 0,1,2,3,4,5,6 Replaced the values 0, 4, 5, 6 with others Replaced 1 with graduate
+                        Replaced 2 with university
+                        Replaced 3 with high-school

+         (ii) Marriage: Unique values that were present in this columns were 1,2,3,0 Replaced the values 0,3 with others
+                        Replaced the value 1 with marriage
+                        Replaced the value 2 with single

+         (iii) Gender:  Unique values that were present in this columns were 1,2 Replaced 1 with male
+                        Replaced 2 with female